Ron Franklin: Jeannine Edwards incident

 After a production meeting prior to ESPN's telecast of the Chick-fil-A Bowl on December 31, 2010, Franklin addressed sideline reporter Jeannine Edwards in a condescending tone as "sweet baby"; when she objected, Franklin called her an "asshole".
 The incident was reported to ESPN by Ed Cunningham, and ESPN tried to pull Franklin from the Chick Fil-A coverage that night but was unable; instead, Franklin was removed from ESPN Radio's coverage of the 2011 Fiesta Bowl the following day.

 Franklin apologized for his remarks the following Monday and said he deserved to be pulled from the Fiesta Bowl.
 However, ESPN fired Franklin the following day; in a statement, ESPN noted, "Based on what occurred last Friday, we have ended our relationship with him."

 Personal life and death

 Franklin was married with one child.
-He lived in Austin, Texas, and died there on January 18, 2022, at the age of 79, from COVID-19 related pneumonia.
+He lived in Austin, Texas, and died there on January 18, 2022, at the age of 79, from pneumonia.